La Veta Field Office – Wildfire Mitigation & Education

 The main goal of defensible space is for a wildfire to encounter Zone 2, slow down its rate of movement and decrease its intensity, then encounter Zone 1 where combustible vegetation is minimal.
 Therefore, the wildfire cannot make direct contact with the structure and the wind will move the wildfire without too much destruction to the vegetation.
 Defensible space is not a one time activity; it must be maintained by the homeowner every year as vegetation continues to grow.

-More specifics for each zone can be found in Protecting Your Home from Wildfire: Creating Wildfire-Defensible Zones and by calling the La Veta Field Office for more assistance.
+More specifics for each zone can be found in Home Ignition Zone Guide (2.7 MB PDF) and by calling the La Veta Field Office for more assistance.

 Additional Information on making your property more defensible:

 - FireWise Construction: Site Design & Building Materials (1.3 MB PDF)

 - Homeowner’s Guide to Wildfire Retrofit (290 KB PDF)

 - The Combustibility of Landscape Mulches (1 MB PDF)